 Some of these spots are a part of the Taste of Oakville festival, and others are just worth a visit.

-- Farmhouse Artisan Cheese – a great place to pick up gourmet cheese for a picnic, as well as a few locally-made products.
+- Farmhouse Artisan Cheese is a great place to pick up gourmet cheese for a picnic and a few locally-made products.

-- The Sweetest Thing – a boutique bakery with delicious cakes and cookies, plus coffee.
+- The Sweetest Thing is a boutique bakery with delicious cakes, cookies, and coffee.

-- Vereda Central Coffee Roasters – undoubtedly home to the best coffee you’ll find in Kerr Village.
+- Vereda Central Coffee Roasters is undoubtedly home to the best coffee in Kerr Village.